saadeghi/daisyui/README.md

 ---

 ## 📘 Documents + Examples
-Read the documents for more info
+Read the documents for more info:
 [ [daisyui.com][docs-url] ↗︎ ]

 <details>